ragona/clobber/README.md

 ```
 r(t)
 ```
-Our goal, or set point (`SP`).
+Our goal, also sometimes called set point (`SP`).
 In our case, this is how many rps we want to achieve.

 ### Current (current rps)
 ```
 y(t)
 ```
-The current state of the system, or process value (`PV`)
+The current state of the system, or process value (`PV`).

 ### Error
 ```